 5. Plan Ahead With a Pre-Paid Funeral

 One way to save money, even if doing so is not immediately apparent, is to arrange a pre-paid funeral.

-As the name implies, you pay for today’s cost of the funeral, and document your funeral plans in writing.
-The funeral director will then set up a secure funeral bond, where you pay a deposit either as a lump sum and/or in monthly instalments.
+As the name implies, you pay for today’s cost of the funeral and document your funeral plans in writing.
+The funeral director will then set up a secure funeral bond, where you pay a deposit either as a lump sum and/or in monthly installments.
 Keep in mind, some funeral parlours have a minimum monthly deposit amount, so make sure you know what the minimum amount is before you agree.

 As a result, both you and the family can relax knowing the funeral plans are in place, paid for, and ready to implement when the time is right.

-To find out how Funerals of Compassion can help you plan a memorable yet affordable funeral, call our 24 hour number on 1300 906 060.
+To find out how Funerals of Compassion can help you plan a memorable yet affordable funeral, call our 24-hour number on 1300 906 060.
 Our friendly staff will be happy to answer your questions and help you get started.